Air-sea rescue: World War I

-Dedicated air-sea rescue units were not organized by any nation until the end of World War I. Some rescues were performed, however, by individuals and groups acting on their own initiative, such as the United States Navy Reserve pilot Ensign Charles Hammann who, during the Adriatic Campaign, rescued a fellow aviator adrift in the Adriatic Sea by landing on the water in his seaplane.
+Dedicated air-sea rescue units were not organized by any nation until the end of World War I. Some rescues were performed by individuals and groups acting on their own initiative, such as the United States Navy Reserve pilot Ensign Charles Hammann who, during the Adriatic Campaign, rescued a fellow aviator adrift in the Adriatic Sea by landing on the water in his seaplane.

-When the Marine Craft Section of the newly formed RAF, was formed in 1918, it inherited over 200 operational vessels, from the RNAS.
+When the Marine Craft Section of the newly formed RAF, was formed in 1918, it inherited over 200 operational vessels from the RNAS.
 These boats were regarded primarily as seaplane tenders, being primarily tasked with the movement of cargo, munitions and crew from the land to the seaplane.
 Although the launches and pinnaces were equipped for rescue purposes, they were hindered in this role by the fact that they were hard pressed to make 10 kn and were in a bad state of disrepair following their war service.
 The poor navigation skills of the post-war crews also restricted the scope of operations to a purely inshore one.